 SECTOR RISK.
-The trust invests in securities of companies in the consumer products and services, health care, industrials and information technology sectors.
-The value of your trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.
+The trust invests in securities of companies in the communication services, energy, health care, industrials, information technology and materials sectors.
+The value of the trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.